serverless-perspectives/perspective/outline.md

 I.  What is serverless?
     A.  Elucidating tools, patterns, and practices
+        1. Functions as a Service
+            a.
+Variable cost application models
+        2. Utility computing

 II.
 Why should I use serverless?
-    A.  Helping you do what you should be doing already
+    A.  Helping you do what you know you should be doing already
         1. API-driven development
             a.
 Platforms as a first-class citizen
             b.
 Meta-data analysis and informed decision making